i18next/i18next/source/content.md

 - [jsperanto](https://github.com/jpjoyal/jsperanto).
 Simple translation for your javascripts, yummy with your favorite templates engine like EJS.

 ## Release Notes

+### v1.2.4
+- added indexOf for non ECMA-262 standard compliant browsers (IE < 9)
+- calling i28n() on element with data-i18n attribute will localize it now (i18n now not only works on container elements child)

 ### v1.2.3